-From Castle Neuschwanstein you can also walk up to the Queen Mary’s Bridge (name after the Kings mother) for a fabulous view of the castle and its surroundings.
-It is very popular with the tourists, so this can be busy at times.
+From Castle Neuschwanstein, you can also walk up to the Queen Mary’s Bridge (name after the King’s mother) for a fabulous view of the castle and its surroundings.
+It is very popular with tourists, so this can be busy at times.

-If the look of the castle wasn’t quite fairytale enough for you, then you will find the surrounding landscapes truly magical.
-The castle looks over the Hohenschwangau valley and from some of the windows you can see Lake Alpsee with its stunning blue waters.
+If the look of the castle wasn’t quite a fairytale enough for you, then you will find the surrounding landscapes truly magical.
+The castle looks over the Hohenschwangau valley and from some of the windows, you can see Lake Alpsee with its stunning blue waters.

 Close by you will find another Castle built by King Ludwig II father.
 King Ludwig II spent his childhood at this castle and then later using it as his summer residence.
 This is called Hohenschwangau Castle.
 After his father died, he decorated the rooms to his taste.
 From living at Hohenschwangau he got the inspiration to build Castle Neuschwanstein.